CollectionBuilder/cb-docs/docs/repository/gitworkflow.md

 We encourage you to learn more!
 Check out these resources:

-- [GitHub Guides](https://guides.github.com/), see [Hello World](https://guides.github.com/activities/hello-world/) for an introduction.
+- [GitHub Docs](https://docs.github.com/), see [Start Your Journey](https://docs.github.com/en/get-started/start-your-journey) for an introduction.
 - [GitHub Skills](https://skills.github.com/) for in depth lessons.